UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### Cloud GPU

-This service enables you to use UKCloud for VMware to meet the specialist requirements of some advanced applications, while supporting visualisation and compute workloads.
+This service enables you to meet the specialist requirements of some advanced applications, while supporting visualisation and compute workloads.
 It improves the computing power available to increase the speed at which certain applications are delivered.
+This is a supporting service and is compatible with the UKCloud for VMware, UKCloud for OpenStack and High Performance Compute products.

 ### Cloud Storage

-This service is a secure and highly adaptable object storage platform, which is natively optimised for cloud storage in terms of scale, resilience and accessibility.
+A secure and highly adaptable object storage platform, which is natively optimised for cloud storage in terms of scale, resilience and accessibility.

 ### Cross Domain Security Zone (CDSZ)